 May 28th 1969 – April 6th 1988.
 Never forgotten.

 All rights reserved.
 No part of this work may be reproduced in any form without the permission in writing from the copyright owner.

 Acknowledgements for Part 5

 Special thanks to Inga Richardson for all her help and support with various aspects of my work on this case.
-Big thanks also to Jens, and thanks to Marcus Baumann.
+Big thanks also to Jens, and to Marcus Baumann.

 Thanks to William Marks for very kindly volunteering the aerial photo depicting Larne Harbour and the surrounding landscape in all its panoramic glory.

-Thanks to R.J.M. for his valued assistance during my visit to a number of the key locations in the case.
+Thanks to R.J.M. for his kind assistance during my visit to a number of the key locations in the case.